shannonsh/CS184FinalProject/docs/final_report.md

 - Turese Anderson: Contributed multi-level shading, multiple shadow colors, material colors, and some interactivity.
 - Gefen Kohavi: Primarily worked on cross-hatch and other multi-texture shading.
 Shader debugging for project 2 starter code.
 - Shannon Shih: Wrote intial cel shading code, combined it with Blinn-Phong Shading, added outlines, implemented texture mapping, multi-mesh support, added support for displaying multiple meshes of different colors, created the winged dragon model, and converted all 3D models except cow and teapot into DAEs that were compatible with our code (not easy btw).
+Made progress video and edited final project video.
 - Blender 2.72: The MVP of our group, could handle all the 3D models we threw at it and gave us the hint that there should be a way to map textures onto a model in a more reasonable fashion.

 ## Running our code